 Seven of the ten major Bible versions used for comparison purposes in this series translate this word as "beryls," with the HBFV, NCV and NIV calling it a "chrysolite."

-Tarshiysh or beryls are also listed as the fourth stone that adorned Lucifer (Ezekiel 28:13) in order to make him appear radiant and beautiful.
-Eight of the ten major Bible versions used for comparison purposes in this series translate this word as "beryls" (the NLT calls it a blue-green variety of the stone), with the NCV calling it a "yellow quartz" and the New International Version Bible referring to it as a "chrysolite."
+Tarshiysh or beryls are also listed as the fourth stone that adorned Lucifer, before he became God's enemy (Ezekiel 28:13), in order to make him appear radiant and beautiful.
+The NLT translation calls them a blue-green variety of the stones, with the NCV calling it a "yellow quartz" and the New International Version Bible referring to it as a "chrysolite."

 Tarshiysh is also mentioned in the Bible in Song of Solomon 5:14, Ezekiel 1:16, 10:9 and Daniel 10:6.
 In Ezekiel's well-known "wheel in a wheel" vision of God's glory and throne, he sees things colored like a beryl stone.